MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/reference/microsoft-apm/canCreateSession.md

 Allows you to check whether a new session can be created.

 > [!Note]
-> Customer Service workspace lets you open up to 10 sessions simultaneously, including the Home session.
-If you open more than 10 sessions, then the message&mdash;"Maximum sessions reached.
-Close a session before opening another."&mdash;is displayed.
+> Customer Service workspace lets you open up to 10 sessions simultaneously.
+If you open more than 10 sessions, then the following message is displayed: "Maximum sessions reached.
+Close a session before opening another."

 ## Syntax